 - You pick or record a video.

-- The app uploads it to BEHCA's secure storage.
+- The compressed file uploads to BEHCA's secure storage.

 How long does it take?